-Your customer data is telling you a story about where your next dollar of revenue will come from.
-Usage patterns, engagement metrics, and support tickets are all clues that signal which accounts are healthy and ready for growth.
+Your customer data is telling a story about where your next dollar of revenue will come from.
+Seriously.
+Things like usage patterns, engagement metrics, and support tickets are all clues that signal which accounts are healthy and ready for growth.
 Instead of guessing who to approach for an upsell, you can use data to pinpoint opportunities with precision and perfect timing.
-A data-driven approach allows your team to focus on the highest-potential accounts with a message that resonates.
-This guide will teach you how to build a customer expansion plan that puts data at its center, helping you identify buying signals and create proactive growth strategies.
+A data-driven approach allows your team to focus on the highest-potential accounts with a message that actually resonates.
+Let's build a customer expansion plan that puts data at its center, helping you identify buying signals and create proactive growth strategies that work.

 Key Takeaways